-Remove screen over the flywheel air intake opening.
-This will expose the timing marks on flywheel shroud, also the vane on flywheel, marked by an 'X' and the letters 'DC'.
+A slotted opening has been added to the rim of the flywheel screen to check running spark advance without removing screen.
+To make a stationary check of the timing-remove the screen over the flywheel air intake opening by taking out the screws holding the screen in place.
+This will expose the timing marks on the flywheel shroud, also the vane on flywheel, marked by an "X" and the letters "DC".
 See Fig. 13.
-Next, remove the spark plug from No. 1 cylinder and turn engine over slowly by the starting crank, at the same time hold a finger over the spark plug hole to determine the compression stroke.
+Next, remove the spark plug from No. 1 cylinder and turn the engine over slowly by the starting crank, at the same time holding a finger over the spark plug hole, so that the compression stroke can be determined from the air blowing out of the hole.